daveads/daveads.github.io.old/_posts/2020-04-23-The-Linux-Command-Line.md

 Goals:

 * Learn what a command line is and how to use it
-* Learn common useful commands
+* Learn common useful commands and what they mean
-* understanding what a command is

 ### What a [command line interface](https://en.wikipedia.org/wiki/Command-line_interface)?